tkm404/Game-Shop-Inventory.js/README.md

 * All items can be seen from the main list component, and each genre has a page that can be navigated to which filters the main list down to one genre.
 * To add a new Pallet, navigate to the "Add Pallet Form", and select the button that says "Order new Pallet."
 This will reset the genre option.
 Otherwise it will default to "Puzzle."

+## Pages/Views/States:
+* "Order Pallet Form" is the starting point.
+If a user advances with "Choose Genre" without a genre selected, the form will default to "Puzzle".
+"Return to Available Games" button will show the list of games currently in the inventory, if any.
+"See games by category:" will advance users through three screens, filtering the inventory by genre, if games are available.
+* "Add Pallet Form" is the secondary form to "Order Pallet" which prompts users to enter a game name and price.
+The fields are required, so a user is unable to "Add Pallet of Games" without filling out these fields.
+The Game Genre and Quantity are locked, with the Genre being determined by the selection on the Order form, and 130 being the required example quantity.
+* "Available Games List" displays all games currently in the inventory.
+"Return to Order Form" will return the user to the "Add Pallet Form" view.
+The "See games by category:" button is also here with the same functionality.
+Each game has a "Sell Games" button that will first take the user to the game details page, where another sell button will take them to the actual form.
+It's a little clunky, but I think it's fine as an intuititve because it's unclear that clicking the div where the game lives will take them to details anyway.
+* "Pallet Detail" shows the games in the pallet's title, price, and quantity.
+There are buttons to delete the pallet and to sell games from the pallet.
+* "Sell Game" shows the title of the game, price, genre and prompts the user to enter an amount of games to sell.
+The user cannot exceed the remainder of games this way by means of a required field.

 # Getting Started with Create React App